DeveloperDunne/Space-Quiz/README.md

 - Ideas were taken from the Code Institute's Love Maths project and google for design ideas.
 - W3 Schools and copyprogramming.com was used to combat any issues with code or if I was stuck (e.g - how to disable hover effect once answer selected & appending child elements).
 - W3 School was also used to create a modal on the landing page.
-- My mentor, Medale Oluwafemi for his guidance and support throughout the project.
+- I would like to thank the Slack community and my mentor, Medale Oluwafemi for their guidance and support throughout the project.